 Oirase Keiryu in summer, autumn and winter.
 (Image credit: JR East / Carissa Loh)

 As someone who has visited all of Japan’s 47 prefectures, I still want to keep going back, to see the same places in different seasons.
 Colourful flowers in spring, lush greenery in summer, warm foliage in autumn and powdery white snow in winter—each season brings a new element to the experience!
 Other than just scenery to look at, there are also different scents in the each seasons, different seasonal delicacies to savour, different textures to feel and different sounds to listen to.

 Eastern Japan offers different views and experiences throughout the four seasons.
 (Image credit: JR East / Carissa Loh)

 The Eastern Japan region is exceptionally rich and diverse in nature, tradition and culture.
 There are so many things to do all year round, and I highly recommend visiting in different seasons for an unforgettable and fulfilling experience.
 Don’t forget to taste the season’s best ingredients and dishes for an even more memorable trip!

-JR EAST PASS (Tohoku area) and JR EAST PASS (Nagano, Niigata area).
-(Image credit: JR East / Carissa Loh)
+The new JR EAST PASS (Tohoku area) and JR EAST PASS (Nagano, Niigata area).
+(Image credit: JR East)

-No matter the season, JR East Passes offer substantial discounts, and unlike other passes, are flexible—choose any 5 days within a 14-day period.
-There are two types, with both offering unlimited rides on JR East lines (including bullet trains) in their designated areas for any 5 days of your choice.
+No matter the season, JR East Passes offer substantial discounts, and unlike other passes, can also be used by foreign passport holders living in Japan.
+There are two types, with both offering unlimited rides on JR East lines (including bullet trains) in their designated areas for 5 consecutive days.
 Pass holders can also make seat reservations for bullet trains, some limited express trains and Joyful Trains online for free, up to 1 month in advance, here.

 Header image credit: JR East / Akio Kobori